Mahboob-A/Algocode/README.md

 > The <a href="https://github.com/Mahboob-A/algocode-auth">Algocode Auth Service </a> is handling the user management.
 >
-> To Know more on the `Algocode Auth Service` please visit the repository.
+> To Know more about the `Algocode Auth Service` please visit the repository.

 You have two ways to submit a solution to the `Algocode` platform.
 You can create your own account, or you can use the `already available verified  account`.